deepset-ai/haystack/docker/README.md

 ```

 You can override any `variable` defined in the `docker-bake.hcl` file and build custom
-images, for example if you want to use a branch from the Haystack repo:
+images, for example if you want to use a branch from the Haystack repo, run:
 ```sh
 HAYSTACK_VERSION=mybranch_or_tag BASE_IMAGE_TAG_SUFFIX=latest docker buildx bake gpu --no-cache
 ```